 About Project GRANDD

-Project GRANDD (Grandparents Raising And Nurturing Dependents with Disabilities) is the only caregiver program in Georgia solely focused on the provision of supportive services to grandparents raising grandchildren or other relative children with developmental disabilities, chronic health conditions and learning and behavior disorders.
-Project GRANDD provides support groups, individual/family case management, training, education and referrals to support stable, safe and loving families.
+Project GRANDD (Grandparents Raising And Nurturing Dependents with Disabilities) is the only caregiver program in Georgia solely focused on the provision of supportive services to grandparents raising grandchildren or other relative children with complex needs.
+Project GRANDD provides support groups, case management, education and referrals to support stable, safe and loving families.
 All services are provided at no charge.

 Services for Kinship Families & Grandfamilies